victorcardonaf/cdk-app-python/README.md

 which creates a simple `EKS cluster`, a `SSM parameter` with the value `development`, `staging` and `production`, a `custom resource` backed by a `lambda function` that returns a value in SSM based on the environment.
 It returns 1 if the environment is `development`, 2 if the environment is `production` or `staging` and then, as a final step, it creates a nginx `helm chart` that uses this returned value as parameter to define the replicas.
+Please take into account that this project uses L2 constructs and other resources are created under the hood.

 ![image](image/diagram.png)